vernvriereen/psyche/docs/coordinator.md

     Coordinator->>Coordinator: start_warmup
 ```

-Once the coordinator update its state to `Warmup` it starts checking for the warmup time to pass.
-If a client dropped while waiting for this warmup time, the server app removes the client from the coordinator clients list and go back to the `WaitingForMembers` state.
+Once the coordinator has updated its state to `Warmup` it starts to check for the warmup time to pass.
+If a client has dropped whilst waiting for the warmup time, the server app then removes the client from the coordinator clients list and goes back to the `WaitingForMembers` state.

 Once the warmup time passes, the coordinator, loads all the information for the next training round and change its state to `RoundTrain`.
 The app server will broadcast the coordinator state that is now indicating that we have to train and the clients will check the information of the round from the coordinator.